GoogleCloudPlatform/gcsfuse/docs/semantics.md

 # Symlink inodes

-Cloud Storage FUSE represents symlinks with empty Cloud Storage objects that contain the custom metadata key gcsfuse_symlink_target, with the value giving the target of a symlink.
+Cloud Storage FUSE represents symlinks with empty Cloud Storage objects that contain the custom metadata key ```gcsfuse_symlink_target```, with the value giving the target of a symlink.
 In other respects they work like a file inode, including receiving the same permissions.

 # Permissions and ownership